codex-academy/SortAndSearch/pages/searching.md

 ## Try this

-Write a number guessing console game which generates a random number in memory when it starts.
+Write a number guessing game which generates a random number in memory when it starts.
 It should prompt the user to enter a number and return either `Correct!`, `Too low!` or `Too high!`.
-Display a counter of how many guesses was made and display it before each new prompt to enter a number.
+Display a counter of how many guesses were made and display it before each new prompt to enter a number.

-**Once done** with the above.
-Do this: automate the above game so that the game itself guess what random number was generated.
-Display the final number of guesses made by the program once the program got the right number.
+Once done with the above, automate the game so that the game itself guesses what random number was generated.
+Display the final number of guesses made by the program once the program guesses the right number.

 Learn more about doing a Binary search by [watching this video](https://www.youtube.com/watch?v=5xlIPT1FRcA).